 - Democratic forum for local governance;

 - Key delivery agency for local services and for implementing government policy at local level;

 - Key driver of local development, strengthening communities and enhancing quality of life.

 Roscommon County Council provides a variety of services, which impact the daily lives of those living and visiting the county.
-These vary from essential services such as the provision of water and sewerage facilities to those of a recreational nature such as libraries and the arts.
+These vary from essential services such as the provision and management of social housing to those of a recreational nature such as libraries and the arts.

-The 26 elected members represent the following electoral areas:
+The 18 elected members represent the following Municipal Districts:

 County Roscommon forms part of the central plain of Ireland and is largely underlain by limestone.
 The county is bordered along the east and west by the River Shannon and the River Suck respectively which meet to the south of the county.
 The clean unpolluted image of the county with its natural amenities and its rich culture and heritage are there to be promoted and enjoyed by all.